How to Subscribe to News Feeds and Blogs

 - To quickly mark a feed's messages as all read, so they no longer appear in bold type, press Shift + C while the feed is selected.

-- For options on how often Thunderbird checks for new feed messages and deletes old ones, click on , then click on the name of your feeds account.
-Click on below your account name for more options.
+- To set how often Thunderbird checks for new feed messages, click on or to open the dialog, then click on the name of your Feed Account.
+Set the Check for new articles minutes.